-I’m a product of a bumper crop.
-The Christian school bumper crop, that is.
+I’m a product of the Christian school bumper crop.
 Class of ’97, Bob Jones Academy, Greenville, SC.
 My graduating class had 136 members, and our school had a total enrollment of over 2,500.
 Olympic-size swimming pool?
 Check.
 Debate team?
 Check.
 Sports program?
 Check.
 Band?
 Cheerleading?
 Drama program?
 Check.
 Check.
 Check.

 You name it, we had it.
 But we weren’t the only ones.